Micrognathia and Obstructive Sleep Apnea

 • Loud Snoring: This is usually the first sign that something is wrong.

-• Feeling Tired During the Day: Since OSA interrupts sleep, people often wake up tired even if they’ve been in bed for hours.
+• Feeling Tired During the Day: Since OSA interrupts sleep, people often wake up tired, even if they’ve been in bed for hours.

 • Restless Sleep: Frequent tossing and turning or waking up multiple times during the night.